 In addition, on 7th December, 2017 the BCBS announced the finalised Basel III reforms (informally referred to as Basel IV).
-These reforms include changes to the risk weightings applied to different assets and measures to enhance the risk sensitivity in such weightings, as well as imposing limits on the use of internal ratings-based approaches, and to ensure a minimum level of conservatism and to provide for greater comparability across banks where such internal ratings-based approaches are used.
-Revised capital floor requirements will also limit the regulatory capital benefit for banks in calculating total risk-weighted assets using internal risk models as compared to the standardised approach, with a minimum capital requirement of 50 per cent. of risk-weighted assets calculated using only the standardised approaches applying from 1st January, 2022 and increasing to 72.5 per cent. from 1st January, 2027.
-To the extent these reforms result in an increase in the total risk-weighted assets of the Issuer they could also result in a corresponding decrease in the Issuer's capital ratio.
+These reforms include changes to the risk weightings applied to different assets and measures to enhance the risk sensitivity in such weightings, and impose limits on the use of internal ratings-based approaches to ensure a minimum level of conservatism in their use and provide for greater comparability across banks where such internal ratings-based approaches are used.
+Revised capital floor requirements will also limit the regulatory capital benefit for banks in calculating total risk-weighted assets (RWAs) using internal risk models as compared to the standardised approach, with a minimum capital requirement of 50 per cent. of RWAs calculated using only the standardised approaches applying from 1st January, 2022 and increasing to 72.5 per cent. from 1st January, 2027.
+To the extent these reforms result in an increase in the total RWAs of the Issuer they could also result in a corresponding decrease in the Issuer's capital ratio.

 The ECB has announced that it is conducting a targeted review of the internal models (TRIM) being used by banks subject to its supervision for their internal ratings-based approaches in applying risk weightings to assets.
-TRIM is being undertaken to assess the extent to which such internal models are considered to be in line with regulatory requirements, and the results of those internal models are reliable and comparable, in order to harmonise the approaches to internal models used by banks across the European Union.
-During 2016, the ECB launched preliminary questionnaires and data requests, and on-site investigations were conducted in 2017 and are continuing in the first half of 2018.
-This first phase of TRIM involves a review of the models used to assess the credit risk for retail and small and medium-sized enterprise portfolios, as well as market risk and counterparty credit risk.
-Phase two, focusing on the models used to assess the credit risk for so-called low-default portfolios, is expected to start in the second half of 2018 and continue throughout 2019.
-Though the outcome of TRIM is at this stage unknown, the objective of the ECB in undertaking TRIM is to reduce unwarranted variability in risk-weighted assets across banks, not to increase risk-weighted assets in general.
+TRIM is being undertaken to assess the extent to which such internal models are considered to be in line with regulatory requirements, and the results of those internal models are reliable and comparable, in order to harmonise the approaches to internal models used by banks across the EU.
+During 2016, the ECB launched preliminary questionnaires and data requests, and on-site investigations were conducted in 2017 and in the first half of 2018.
+This first phase of TRIM involved a review of the models used to assess the credit risk for retail and small and medium-sized enterprise portfolios, as well as market risk and counterparty credit risk.
+Phase two, focusing on the models used to assess the credit risk for so-called low-default portfolios, started in the second half of 2018 and continued throughout 2019.
+Though the outcome of TRIM is at this stage unknown, the objective of the ECB in undertaking TRIM is to reduce unwarranted variability in RWAs across banks, not to increase RWAs in general.
 Nevertheless, TRIM could lead to increases or decreases in the capital needs of banks.
-To the extent TRIM results in any changes being required to the internal models used by banks and any resulting increase in the Issuer's risk-weighted assets, this could have a corresponding impact on the Issuer's capital position.
+To the extent TRIM results in any changes being required to the internal models used by banks and such changes result in an increase in the Issuer's RWAs, this could have a corresponding impact on the Issuer's capital position.

 The implementation of Basel reforms differs across jurisdictions in terms of timing and applicable rules.
 This lack of uniformity among implemented rules may lead to an uneven playing field and to competition distortions.
-Moreover, the lack of regulatory coordination, with some countries bringing forward the application of Basel requirements or increasing such requirements, could adversely affect a bank with global operations such as the Issuer and could undermine its profitability.
+Moreover, the lack of regulatory coordination, with some countries bringing forward the application of Basel requirements or increasing such requirements, could adversely affect a bank with global operations such as the Issuer and could affect its profitability.